Milad-Akarie/injectable/injectable/README.md

 ---

-it is possible to register different dependencies for different environments by using **@Environment('name')** annotation. in the below example ServiceA is now only registered if we pass the environment name to \$initGetIt(envirnoment: 'dev')
+it is possible to register different dependencies for different environments by using **@Environment('name')** annotation. in the below example ServiceA is now only registered if we pass the environment name to \$initGetIt(environment: 'dev')

 ```dart
 @Environment("dev")